National Parks

 People of the Olympic Peninsula

-Living close to the rivers in Olympic National Park, the first people in the area hunted and fished.
-The Hoh People live near the Hoh River.
-And the Quileute People live near the Quileute River.
-The Ozette People live near the Ozette River.
+The first people in Olympic National Park lived close to the rivers, hunting and fishing.
+The Hoh People live near the Hoh River, the Quileute People live near the Quileute River, and the Ozette People live near the Ozette River.

 Also the Makah People and the Quinault People live close to the Olympic National Park.